ivoa/ivoa-web/content/astronomers/vo_glossary.md

 : Simple Spectral Access Protocol.
 SSAP services are archives that return astronomical spectra within a specified position and radius.
 Future more sophisticated protocols should allow selection by other parameters, such as wavelength range, or date of observation.

 **SQL**
 : Structured Query Language.
 An industry standard way of submitting queries to relational databases, made popular in astronomy by surveys such as SDSS and UKIDSS.
 Unfortunately, the details of SQL vary slightly between different brands of database (i.e. Oracle vs Microsoft SQL Server vs Postgres etc), and it is very awkward to search within a spatial region.
-The IVOA therefore agreed an astronomically dedicated version known as Astronomical Data Query Language (ADQL).
+The IVOA therefore agreed to an astronomically dedicated version known as Astronomical Data Query Language (ADQL).

 **Synchronous/Asynchronous Services**
 : A synchronous service is one where the user needs to stay connected to a remote service and interact with it in real time, whereas with an asynchronous service the user specifies a job to be done, disconnects and collects the result later.
 For this to work, the IVOA has agreed a standardised way of describing a job, and the current state of a job.

-**Vizier**
+**VizieR**
 : A very large collection of astronomical catalogues and tables stored at CDS, Strasbourg.
 As well as well known catalogues, it includes many tables published as part of astronomical papers.
 Vizier catalogues and tables can be accessed through the CDS web pages, or through several different VO tools.

 **VOEvent**